Intrinsic Dirac Behavior of Scalar Curvature in a Quaternionic Weyl-Cartan Geometry: Eigenquaternions and Complex/Spin Projections

 and both are clearly complex in the sense of equations (\ref{def.m.qpsi.complex}) and (\ref{def.qpsi.complex}).
 Furthermore, the original quaternionic $ \psi $ can be fully reconstructed from this pair as

 so no information is lost in these projections.

 Now construct $ \psi_{+u} $, $ \psi_{+d} $, $ \psi_{-u} $, and $ \psi_{-d} $ using equations (\ref{def.proj.complex.u}) and (\ref{def.proj.complex.d}) as a pattern.
-Since $ Q_{2} $ (from the left) and $ Q_{3} $ commute with the derivatives and the coefficients of every term in equation (\ref{exp.qdirac.wave.eq}), it is immediately clear that one can add and subtract the results of the various operations with $ -Q_{2} $ and $ Q_{3} $ on that equation to get {\samepage } and {\samepage } These clearly give us two separate superpositions of the form of equation (\ref{qgeometric.wave.eq}) as solutions.
+Since $ Q_{2} $ (from the left) and $ Q_{3} $ applied in accordance with that pattern in equations (\ref{def.proj.complex.u}) and (\ref{def.proj.complex.d}), do in fact commute with the derivatives and the coefficients of every term in equation (\ref{exp.qdirac.wave.eq}), it is immediately clear that one can add and subtract the results of the various operations with $ -Q_{2} $ and $ Q_{3} $ on that equation to get {\samepage } and {\samepage } These clearly give us two separate superpositions of the form of equation (\ref{qgeometric.wave.eq}) as solutions.
 Furthermore, the Dirac eigenvalues propagate intact into these solutions, so that the solutions do have good eigenvalues and well behaved functions.
 On the other hand, these do not represent a sum of {\it eigenfunctions} of equation (\ref{qgeometric.wave.eq}), because such eigenfunctions are generally not as well behaved as the two parts of these two results.